apache/openserverless-site/content/en/docs/reference/entities/webactions/_index.md

 ## Error Handling

-When an OpenWhisk and Nuvolaris action fails, there are two different failure modes.
+When an OpenWhisk and OpenServerless action fails, there are two different failure modes.
 The first is known as an *application error* and is analogous to a caught exception: the action returns a JSON object containing a top level `error` property.
 The second is a *developer